-To close the loop with those who provide measure feedback, NQF will explore appropriate actions to adjudicate the measure feedback.
-NQF will work with measure developers and standing committees to understand what the actionable types of feedback are and what makes the feedback actionable.
-For example, if NQF receives feedback that one of the validated data collection tools included in the measure's specifications has been modified or that there is a new ICD code related to the measure, what is the best timing for developers and committees to receive this feedback so that they can act on it?
-Similarly, how much evidence of unintended consequences would be required in order to spur action from a measure developer and/or standing committee, and what would the action or actions be in this case?
-NQF will also seek to understand the types of feedback where no action should or could be taken by either the measure developer, the standing committee, or both.
-NQF will use this information to help align expectations between those who submit measure feedback, measure developers, and standing committees for adjudicating measure feedback (goal 5).
+In order to close the loop with those who provide measure feedback, NQF will explore appropriate actions to adjudicate the measure feedback.
+NQF will work with measure developers and standing committees to understand what are the types of feedback that are actionable and what makes the feedback actionable.
+For example, if NQF receives feedback that one of the validated data collection tools included in the measure's specifications has been modified or that there is a new International Classification of Diseases (ICD) code related to the measure, what is the best timing for developers and committees to receive this feedback ideal?
+Similarly, how much evidence of unintended consequences would be required in order to spur action from a measure developer and/or standing committee?
+And what would the action or actions be in this case?
+NQF will also seek to understand the types of feedback where no action should or could be taken by either the measure developer, the Standing Committee, or both.
+NQF will use this information to help align expectations between those who submit measure feedback, measure developers, and standing committees for adjudicating measure feedback (Committee goal 5).

-To support these efforts, NQF may engage standing committees and measure developers to develop use cases on the identified measures from step one.
-These use cases could then inform a broader rollout of successful strategies from this step and the continued improvement of strategies in previous steps.
-For instance, learning more about the kinds of action that measure developers and standing committees can take based on measure feedback, and the best time frame for receiving such feedback for action to occur, would enable NQF to refine language in the automated acknowledgment email to those who submit measure feedback in order to clarify expectations.
-This test would support implementation of the recommended strategy for measure developers to respond to those providing feedback with acknowledgment and next steps in real time during standing committee review, or in monthly or quarterly batched responses.
+To support these efforts, NQF may engage standing committees and measure developers to develop case vignettes based on the identified measures from step one.
+These vignettes could then inform a broader rollout of successful strategies from this step and the continued improvement of strategies in previous steps.
+For instance, learning more about the kinds of action that measure developers and standing committees can take based on measure feedback, and the best timeframe for receiving such feedback for action to occur, would enable NQF to refine language in the automated acknowledgement email to those who submit measure feedback in order to clarify expectations.
+This test would support implementation of the recommended strategy for measure developers to respond to those providing feedback with acknowledgment and next steps in real time during standing committee review or in monthly or quarterly batched responses.